Panopticon-Project/panopticon-Gallmaker/README.md

 * [No information](https://www.symantec.com/blogs/threat-intelligence/gallmaker-attack-group)

 ## Overview
-* As of October 2018 Gallmaker has targeted government and military targets, including several overseas embassies of an Eastern European country, and military and defense targets in the Middle East.
+* As of October 2018, Gallmaker has targeted government and military targets, including several overseas embassies of an Eastern European country, and military and defence targets in the Middle East.
 * The group uses living off the land (LotL) tactics and publicly available tools to carry out activities
 * The goal of the group appears to be espionage